-- 52. Documents will be made available as follows: - On our website (all documents) - A printed version in all Solihull Connect Centres (all new consultations) - A printed version in libraries (all new major consultations) - A printed version to any Individual requesting a hard copy (subject to availability and/or charges to cover printing and administrative costs). - 53.
+- On our website (all documents) - A printed version in all Solihull Connect Centres (all new consultations) - A printed version in libraries (all new major consultations) - A printed version to any Individual requesting a hard copy (subject to availability and/or charges to cover printing and administrative costs). - 57.
 We will also provide telephone and e-mail contact details for informal discussions each time we advertise consultation events and publish documents and endeavour any reasonable requests to provide documents in different formats.
 Most documents can be made available in large copy print, audio cassette, Braille or languages other than English if required.